jufab/opentelemetry-angular-interceptor/README.md

  * console: (boolean) Display trace on console if true
  * production: (boolean)Send trace via BatchSpanProcessor (Async) or SimpleSpanProcessor (Sync) : It's recommend to use BatchSpanProcessor on Production.
  * serviceName: (string) Service name in your trace
- * probabilitySampler: (number) Samples a configurable percentage of traces, value between 0 to 1
+ * probabilitySampler: (string) Samples a configurable percentage of traces, value between 0 to 1

 #### OpenTelemetry-collector Configuration